nicumicle/simple-jwt-login/README.md

 ## :scroll: Contribute

-Simple-JTW-Login is an open-source project and welcomes all contributors.
+Simple-JWT-Login is an open-source project and welcomes all contributors.

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.